 But chatbots aren’t designed to play the same role as your human staff.

-Instead, they should be used to take your website experience to the next level.
+Instead, as chatbot best practices dictate, they should be used to take your website experience to the next level.
 They can lead visitors through the customer journey and serve as a tool that directs each one to content appropriate to their interests, needs, and stage in the buying process.
 All that while providing human touch and brand-appropriate entertainment.

 But when it comes down to it, your human staff is irreplaceable.
 They can understand the emotional context of your audience’s needs and recommend products and services accordingly — which is an essential part o the conversion process.